Graffiti: Addressing a Real Problem with a Virtual Solution?

 The app was created by the marketing firm McCann Worldgroup in response to the San Francisco Arts Commission StreetSmARTS program.
 The program aims to decrease the amount of graffiti in the city by allowing artists to compete for $3,000 grants to paint murals on walls that property owners have willingly volunteered for the program.
 While the program has good intentions, the long process artists must go through to access the grant money combined with the limited number of walls made available limits its overall effectiveness.

 Tyra Fennell, the Arts Commission’s arts education program manager, is hoping the Graff City app helps decrease illegal graffiti to the tune of “30 to 40 percent.”
 Fennell goes on to explain, “The goal is to give young people who might be tempted to tag or vandalize property an alternative.”
-Sounds like cool gamification at work.

 Let’s be real – a 30 to 40 percent decrease in graffiti as the result of an iPhone app seems like a bit of a stretch.
 Doesn’t it?
 Is the Graff City app cool?
 Absolutely.
 Is the Graff City app a practical solution for reducing graffiti in San Francisco?
 Probably not.
 What do you think?